lucydot/effmass/README.md

 --> The latest release of `effmass` extends support for other codes:
 - `effmass` can now read in Castep output data (in addition to Vasp and FHI-aims)
-- `effmass` can now interface with ASE bandstructure objects
+- `effmass` can now work with ASE bandstructure objects

 --> `effmass` 2.0.0 also includes a command line interface